-The academy trust employs an education welfare officer/Inclusions officer who works with families to overcome any barriers that may be preventing a student from attending regularly.
+The academy trust employs an Education Welfare Officer who works with families to overcome any barriers that may be preventing a student from attending regularly.

 Attendance meetings

 Parents/Carers of students with poor attendance may be invited to attend an attendance meeting.
 This may include a variety of professionals involved with student welfare.
 The aim of this meeting is to improve future attendance and prevent the need for referral to the relevant Local Authority to begin legal processes.